-Cicada Control Netting
+Cicada Control Plastic Netting

-Protect trees and bushes with ¼" mesh cicada control netting.
+Protect trees and bushes with ¼" mesh Cicada control netting.
 The branches of Apple Trees, Arborvitae, Ash, Beech, Berry vines, Crab Apple, Cherry, Dogwood, Fruit Trees, Grape vines, Hickory, Holly, Maple, Lilacs, Magnolia, Peach, Pear, Rose bushes, Spirea, and Willows are vulnerable.
-Most flowers, herbs and vegetables don't need protection from cicadas.
+Most flowers, herbs and vegetables don't need protection from Cicadas.

 Cicadas, popularly known as locusts, are not harmful to humans.
 But significant damage to young trees and shrubs can occur when egg-laying females burrow into thin branches.
 Cicada adults (locusts) are identified by their black bodies and red eyes.

 Disposable plastic netting can prevent insects from laying their eggs in the twigs of small trees or shrubs.
-Please refer to Good Gardening and University of Kentucky Entomology for more information regarding the Cicada insect
+Please refer to Good Gardening and University of Kentucky Entomology for more information regarding the Cicada insect.

 - Cicada Netting is bundled and packaged in cartons.